 The key for property owners with wood floors is to keep their beauty while making them less vulnerable to falls.
 For wood floors, that means being aware that waxing and polishing are the two big issues that cause wood floors to be so slippery.

-For business owners, the answer to safer floors lies in creating some kind of resistance on the flooring surface, which can be done several ways:
+For business owners, the answer to safer floors lies in creating some kind of resistance on the flooring surface, which can be done in several ways:

 - Sanding the floors with a light sandpaper or even steel wool in the most dangerous walking paths.